JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 `build` where the file will be written to.

-Also, instead of returning `nothing` in the example above we could have returned a new `Markdown.Image` object directly.
+Also, instead of returning `nothing` in the example above we could have returned a new `Markdown.MD` object through `Markdown.parse`.
 This can be more appropriate when the filename is not known until evaluation of the block itself.

 !!! note